 We don’t get as many movie tie-in games today as we used to, especially ones that end up being more better received than the film they’re trying to promote.
 The Mummy Demastered checks both of those boxes while managing to be a pretty solid 2D Metroidvania.
 The pixel art game takes its direction from heavy-hitters in the genre such as Castlevania and Ghosts ‘n Goblins while using leaning heavily into its source material.

-You play as a special agent trying to track down and defeat the evil Princess Ahmanet and her legion of monsters.
+You play as a special agent trying to locate and defeat the evil Princess Ahmanet and her army of monsters.
 With each death, you respawn as a new character, with the option to retrieve your previous items by defeating a zombified version of your former self.
 The game features an amazing soundtrack reminiscent of retro 8-bit games and two possible outcomes for its story.

 Timespinner (PC, PS4, Switch, Vita)